WitorSs/WitorSs/README.md

   ##

 I hold a degree in Information Management from the Federal University of Pernambuco (UFPE) and specialize in cybersecurity.
-Currently, I am a Cybersecurity Analyst Intern at Oracle Brazil.
+I recently completed an internship as a Cybersecurity Analyst at Oracle Brazil and am currently pursuing further training in the field to deepen my expertise.

 Here, I share cybersecurity projects and solutions for TryHackMe rooms.
 You can also check out my blog [here](https://witorss.github.io), where I post additional solutions and projects.